Best Practices for Fixed-Point Conversion Workflow

-Using the Fixed-Point Tool, you can prepare a model for conversion from a floating-point model or subsystem to an equivalent fixed-point representation.
+Using the Fixed-Point Tool, you can prepare a model or subsystem for conversion from floating-point to an equivalent fixed-point representation.
 The following are modeling best practices for converting a model to fixed point.

 To compare the behavior before and after conversion, enable signal logging for signals of interest in the system under design.

-After performing a range collection run, you can specify absolute, relative, and time tolerances for signals in your model that have signal logging enabled.
-After you simulate an embedded run, the Run Browser displays whether the embedded run meets the specified signal tolerances compared to the range collection run.
+You can specify absolute, relative, and time tolerances for signals in your model that have signal logging enabled.
+After you simulate with embedded types, the Workflow Browser displays whether the embedded run meets the specified signal tolerances compared to the baseline run created during range collection.
 You can view the comparison plots in the Simulation Data Inspector.